openalea/openalea.rtfd.io/doc/development/guidelines.md

 This file will tell ReadTheDocs to build the documentation using the environment describe in the the `doc/environment.yml` file and to setup the environment using `mambaforge`.

-The documentation should be written in the `docs` folder of the package and should contain the following files:
+The documentation should be written in the `doc` folder of the package and should contain the following files:

 - `conf.py`: the configuration file of the documentation, and how to build it. e.g.: